Jeznar/GitRepo/Documentation/Work_Log.md

 22.11.22 Fix Produce Flame to attach VFX to a token using .attachTo(target) not .atLocation(target) & Update the associated DAE effect to handle lighting

-22.11.11 Fix to jex.moveToken to move adjacent token away
+22.11.11 Fix to jez.moveToken to move adjacent token away

+22.11.11 jez.moveToken changed to post a message when movement path is blocked.
+Tested in Gauth_Eye_Rays.js and test_moveToken.js

 [Link back to my Documentation Listing](README.md)